-Acoustic neuroma is a type of benign (noncancerous) tumor.
+Acoustic neuroma, also called vestibular schwannoma, is a type of benign (noncancerous) tumor.
 It starts in the cells that wrap around the hearing and balance nerve that connects your ear to your brain.
-It is also called vestibular schwannoma.

 Most acoustic neuromas grow very slowly.
 As this happens, the tumor begins to press on nearby nerves, blood vessels, and the surface of the brain stem and cerebellum (the base of the brain).
 The pressure from a growing acoustic neuroma is what leads to the development of symptoms.